ikostan/domain-check/README.md

 - Sleep time between ping calls (sleep_Ping column in 'config.csv' file) is set to 1 second (time.sleep(sleep_Ping)).

 ## How to disable/enable send email function:
+###A
 1. Open config.csv file
-2. Go to isSend column and change value: no > do not send email, yes > send email
+2. Go to isSend column and change value: no > do not send email, yes > send email.

 1. During script run-time you will see following question: "Would you like to send an eMail notification to all administrators of invalid domains (1 - yes; 2- no): "
 2. Enter "2" if you not intrested in sending email.